 Autumn Budget 2017 'disappointing' for freelance creatives

-Supporters of freelancers and creatives last night united to frame Autumn Budget 2017 as “disappointing,” for letting them each down on a number of different fronts.
+Supporters of both freelancers and creatives last night united to frame Autumn Budget 2017 as “disappointing,” for letting them each down on a number of different fronts.

 Speaking first, the Creative Industries Federation branded the chancellor’s offerings a “missed opportunity,” accusing him of not acknowledging the industries’ economic value.